 During the year ended October 31, 2018, the Company, through its US subsidiary, Trans Superior Resources, Inc., entered into an option (the "Option") agreement with a private individual to acquire 21 unpatented mining claims, known as PCM claims, in Mohave County, Arizona.
 The PCM claims are contiguous with the northern part of the Company's wholly owned Hackberry unpatented claims.
-Under the terms of the Option, the Company has made an initial payment of US\$50,000 (paid at the equivalent of \$64,801).
+Under the terms of the Option, the Company made an initial payment of US\$50,000 (paid at the equivalent of \$64,801).
 The Company has since terminated this option.
+Subsequent to the nine months ended July 31, 2019, all of Trans Superior's unpatented claims surrounding the PCM Claims were allowed to lapse.